-When it comes to encryption legislation on a global scale, numerous countries have laws against encryption, this would include having computers imported or exported with the recently implemented Bitlocker.
+When it comes to encryption legislation on a global scale, numerous countries have laws against encryption, this would include having computers imported or exported with the recently implemented BitLocker.
 For example, a short list of countries has been compiled with certain countries and what actions must be taken when encryption enters that country.
-These can be seen in the chart below (Brown University, 2015):
+These can be seen in table 4.
+(Brown University, 2015):